 The temperature is starting to creep up, which means we can all expect to see more people commuting by bicycle.
 So now is as good a time as any to remind us all about the importance of sharing the road.

 Bicyclists Have the Same Rights as Drivers, and a Few Others

-For instance, in 2018 the Colorado House passed a “safety stop” bill which standardizes the legal language around enacting safety stop laws in cities and towns around the state.
-The hope being that this will enable more communities to create bike friendly laws, such as enabling them to not come to a complete stop at a stop sign, like motor vehicles have to do.
+For instance, in 2018 the Colorado House passed a “safety stop” bill that standardizes the legal language around enacting safety stop laws in cities and towns around the state.
+The hope is that this will enable more communities to create bike-friendly laws, such as enabling them to not come to a complete stop at a stop sign, like motor vehicles have to do.